-After visiting Iguazu falls from the argentian side, we decided to cross the border and enjoy a Brazil East coast!
-From Foz de Iguazu we went to Florianopolis, Paraty, Ilha Grande and finally Rio for a total 13 days.
+After visiting Iguazu falls from the argentian side, in Puerto Iguazu, we decided to cross the border and enjoy a Brazil East coast!
+From Foz de Iguaçu we went to Florianopolis, Paraty, Ilha Grande and finally Rio for a total 13 days.
 I share with you the detail of the trip and transportation!

 Foz do Iguaçu